outerelocarlos/Windows-Optimizer/README.md

 * `SetBIOSTimeLocal` / `SetBIOSTimeUTC`: Defines the BIOS time format.
 UTC ensures consistency with Linux-based dual boots.

+* `SetTimeZoneUTC` / `SetTimeZoneCEST`: Defines the system's timezone, hence the time displayed in the system clock.

 * `DisableHibernation` / `EnableHibernation`: Disables or enables the hibernation feature, which was designed for laptops to save power in a deeper state than "Sleep".

 * `DisableSleepButton` / `EnableSleepButton`: Disables or enables the sleep option within the power menu.